top of page

 teach..."

-Students in the health professions face demanding workloads, long clinical hours, and emotional strain.
+Students and trainees in the health professions face demanding workloads, long clinical hours, and emotional strain.

 Many also navigate financial stress, family responsibilities, and limited access to mental health support.